 - Improved working memory

 Do I need to know how to meditate?

 No. The Challenge is guided by experts and designed to be accessible for everyone, even if you have never practiced mindfulness or meditation.

 For sitting meditations, which will be short and alternate with movement, standing and lying down, you can sit in a chair or on a floor sitting cushion.
 Sitting meditations will be accessible for those who’ve never meditated before.
 You will be expertly guided, so you don’t need to know how to meditate.
 And you will always be free to change positions, lie down, stand up or do whatever is necessary to take care of yourself.

 How hard will it be physically?

 It will not be physically difficult, and is designed so that even those with some physical challenges can participate.
-Each activity will last approximately 10 to 35 minutes.
-The longer activities include yoga and the mindful lunch.
+Each activity will last approximately 10 to 25 minutes.
 Sitting meditations will never exceed 20 minutes without some movement.
 You are always free to change positions, stand or lie down.

 There won’t be any complicated instructions, movements or sequences to think about.
 You may not be able to do exactly what others are doing, but it will be a safe space to modify any physical instructions as needed.
 In fact, the teachers will encourage you to make adjustments as you see fit.

 How hard will it be mentally and emotionally?